 No thanks.
 I’m not hungry.
 They might be though.

-Two questions, uh, what was your name again?
+Two questions.
+First, what was your name again?

-Hmm, okay, maybe uh, question one point five, could you spell
+Right.
+Yeah.
+Okay, maybe uh, question one point five, could you spell that for me?

-Alright.
-Second question, why were you waiting for me by the
+Right.
+Second question… why were you waiting for me by the door?

 Oh!
 Heh, I was actually waiting on a delivery.